silnrsi/encoding-converters-core/ReadMe_linux.txt

 When selected (not added), it will show the version info at the bottom.

-## Gecko
+## GeckoFx

-Install firefox-geckofx package from SIL lsdev server.
+Install geckofx29 package from packages.sil.org

 Download:
     geckofx 14 source code
     xulrunner libraries